 If you’re looking to explore more of Bucharest then there are huge perks to being a student.
 We visited the National Museum of History of Romania the entry fee usually 10 lei (£1.91) but we as students paid 5 lei (£0.95).
 As well as the National Art Gallery is usually 15 lei (£2.86) but students are 4 lei (£0.76).

 If you’re looking for more information on Bucharest attractions then check out my post on 4 things you must do in Bucharest, Romania.

-However, we did go out to experience some of the cuisine in Bucharest.
-An so to help you with your trip we have made a guide as to where to eat, drink and work.
+However, we did go out to experience some of the cuisines in Bucharest.
+To help you with your trip we have made a guide as to where to eat, drink and work.

 As always we opt not to purchase souvenirs.
 Our trip to Bucharest, Romania on a budget was no different.
 As with all of our budget trips we instead put the money we would have spent on another trip, and the chance to make even more memories.